chocfountain/boba/rentry/rentry hi3er full.md

 **Motto of Iddhi-Vidha**: Combo hits are increased to 60 when below 60.
 CD: 10s | 3rd
 **Nexus Signet 2: Dictum of Bodhi** |
 **Dictum of Anatman**: The Bodhi: Eyes Open lasts for 3s longer.
 For every debuff on the target enemy, it takes 5% bonus Total DMG | Filler
-!!!note Su2 may target core before body, leading to no dmg to body for IMG enemies !!!note Su1 can miss completely if enemy is above the Valkyrie

 ### ->Kevin - Signet of Deliverance (1st Core)<-
 Signet | Priority